missionpinball/mpf-docs/hardware/index.rst

 It's possible to mix-and-match multiple types of hardware in a single MPF machine config.
-For example, you could combine the SmartMatrix RGB DMD with a FAST Core controller, or a FadeCandy LED controller with a P-ROC, etc.)
+For example, you could combine the SmartMatrix RGB DMD with a FAST Core controller, or a FadeCandy LED controller with a P-ROC, etc. (You can even mix-and-match platforms within the same type of device, meaning you could have some LEDs attached to a FAST Pinball controller and others attached to a FadeCandy.
+See the :doc:`platform` guide for details.)

 MPF currently supports the following hardware control systems.
 We are always adding more, so if there's a hardware device that you'd like to use that we don't support,